Highlights of Northern Portugal

 Meals: Breakfast

-NOTE 1: If you are returning to Porto, we suggest you take the train (not included).
+1. If you are returning to Porto, we suggest the train (not included).

-NOTE 2: All the shorter options require a transfer that must be paid on-site.
+2. All shorter options require a local transfer paid on site.

 Like what you see but it’s not quite a perfect fit?